Preliminary Design Review

 2. Team Resources

 Discuss your team's financial and facility resources.
-This should include a budget, your fundraising and financial management plan, and your access to appropriate design and fabrication spaces.
+This should include a project budget, your fundraising and financial management plan, and your access to appropriate design and fabrication spaces.
 Finances should be listed in USD (United States Dollars).
-The budget should be presented as a table, including income categories and total to date, expense categories, total required, funding required, and income sources that satisfy the deficit (if any).
+The project budget should be presented as a table, including income categories and total to date, expense categories, total required, funding required, and income sources that satisfy the deficit (if any).

 Simply stating that you will build a budget and raise funds is considered insufficient - please describe your budget, fundraising plan, etc.